 Is Homework Actually Necessary?

 My philosophy on homework began to shift.
 Many of my students do not have the support at home to get their homework done.
-They may not have someone reminding them of it.
+They may not have someone reminding them to do it.
 They may not have a pencil or a quiet place to do homework.
 Or, even worse, students might not be able to complete the assignment without help.

 What really changed my mind though?
 I put in 8-9 hours at work every day.
 I don’t want to go home and do more school-related work.

 My students are working for nearly 6 hours at school every day.
-Why should THEY go home and do more school work?
+Why should THEY go home and do more schoolwork?
 Being at home should be the time to relax, play, and connect with family and NOT stress over schoolwork.